SamuelSwartzberg/flashcardifying_text_temp/inf/inf.md

 ⟮the optional argument []⟯ to ⟮\caption⟯ takes ⟮a short title⟯ for use ⟮in the listoftables/figures⟯ to ⟮\label⟯ a ⟮table/figure⟯, the ⟮\label⟯ must go ⟮directly after \caption⟯

-## data

-‹data› represents things that have a machine-readable translation ‹time› represents a time/date/duration.

 ## Lists

 In HTML and Latex, ordered and unordered lists are surrounded with something different, but use the same list items.